 Romania is gorgeous country of the northern Balkans, on the crossroad between the Central and the South-eastern Europe, at half the distance between the Atlantic Coast and the Urals, covering the area of 237.600 square km.
 Romania borders with Hungary and Serbia to the west, Ukraine and Moldova to the northeast and Bulgaria to the south.
 Romania is with its large territory the largest country in the southeastern Europe and the 12th-largest country in Europe.
-Romania includes the great part of the basin of the Danube River system situated on either side of the Carpathians.
+Romania includes the great part of the basin of the Danube River situated on either side of the Carpathians.
 If you are expecting hospitality, tradition, wild life, dense forests and crystal rivers and breathtaking nature, castles and medieval towns that are waiting to be safely discovered, than Romania is the right choice.

 Climate of Romania is between temperate and continental, with cold and cloudy winters and hot and sunny summers and four distinct seasons.
 Winter is a cold season, the cold air masses coming from the East bring temperatures down to -20 C or below (the record is -38.5 to Bod, near Brasov, registered on 25.01.1942).
 Precipitation in Romania is average with over 750 mm per year only on the highest western mountains — much of it falling as snow, which allows for an extensive skiing industry.
 In the south-central parts of Romania, around Bucharest the level of precipitation drops to around 600 mm, while in the Danube Delta, rainfall levels are very low, and average only around 370 mm.
 A large part of Romania’s border with Serbia and Bulgaria is formed by the Danube River.
 Prut River is one of the major tributaries of the Danube and makes the border with the Moldova.
 The Danube River flows into the Black Sea within Romania’s territory forming the Danube Delta, the second largest and the best preserved delta in Europe, and a Biosphere Reserve and a biodiversity World Heritage Site.
 Other major rivers or Romania are Mures /761 km/, Prut /742 km/, Siret, Olt /615 km/ and Mures.